You can open this sample in an IDE that supports Gradle.

 Run the init task

 From inside the new project directory, run the init task using the following command in a terminal: gradle init.
-When prompted, select the 2: library project type and 5: C++ as implementation language.
-Next you can choose the DSL for writing buildscripts - 1 : Groovy or 2: Kotlin.
+When prompted, select the 2: library project type and 5: C++ as the implementation language.
+Next you can choose the DSL for writing buildscripts - 1 : Kotlin or 2: Groovy.
 For the other questions, press enter to use the default values.

 The output will look like this: